 - DownpaymentResource.com and NeighborWorks: Some local and state agencies sponsor down-payment assistance programs that help prospective home buyers in different ways.
 Follow the links to find out if any are available near you.

 - VA, USDA, and Navy Federal Credit Union loans: Three government-related lenders offer mortgages with as little as zero down.
-The VA is for veterans and family members; the USDA is for buyers in qualifying locations (typically rural); and Navy Federal Credit Union is for the military, family members, and some government employees.
+The VA, which is for veterans and their family members, doesn't require a down payment; however, lenders may require down payments for some borrowers using a VA loan.
+The USDA -- for buyers in qualifying, typically rural, locations -- doesn't typically require a down payment.
+The Navy Federal Credit Union offers loans for the military, their family members, and some government employees, and its mortgage options don’t require money down.

 Myth: My Low Credit Score Means I Can't Buy a Home